Learn

 A will takes effect after death and goes through probate.
 A living trust avoids probate and works during incapacity.
 Here's a practical comparison and when.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-"Should I get a will or a trust?" is one of the most common estate planning questions; and the framing is wrong.
+"Should I get a will or a trust?" is one of the most common estate planning questions, and the framing is wrong.
 It's not either/or.
 Wills and living trusts serve different purposes, and most people with meaningful assets need both.
 Here's a clear comparison of what each does, what each costs, and how to decide what's right for your situation.

 Most people with meaningful assets need both a will and a living trust.
 A will names a guardian for minor children and catches assets not in the trust.
-A revocable living trust avoids probate, provides privacy, and enables seamless management during incapacity.
+A revocable living trust avoids probate, provides privacy, and enables continuous management during incapacity.
 For estates under your state's small estate threshold with simple beneficiary designations, a will alone may suffice.
 For estates over $500,000 or involving real estate, blended families, or multi-state property, a living trust typically saves money and time compared to probate costs.

 A will (formally called a "Last Will and Testament") is a legal document that takes effect only when you die.
 It does three essential things: